First batch of five Rafale jets to arrive in India on July 29

 As tensions with China soars, IAF ramps up deployment

 The aircraft is capable of carrying a range of potent weapons.
-European missile maker MBDA''s Meteor beyond visual range air-to-air missile and Scalp cruise missile will be the mainstay of the weapons package of the Rafale jets
+European missile maker MBDA's Meteor beyond visual range air-to-air missile and Scalp cruise missile will be the mainstay of the weapons package of the Rafale jets.

 Meteor is the next generation of BVR air-to-air missile (BVRAAM) designed to revolutionise air-to-air combat.
 The weapon has been developed by MBDA to combat common threats facing the UK, Germany, Italy, France, Spain and Sweden.